angus-git/Azure-Line-of-Business-Application-Migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 The application, web, and web proxy tiers will be migrated to Azure VMs using Azure Migrate: Server Migration.
 You will walk through the steps of building the Azure environment, replicating data to Azure, customizing VM settings, and performing a failover to migrate the application to Azure.

 > **Note**: After migration, the application could be modernized to use Azure Application Gateway instead of the Ubuntu Nginx VM, and to use Azure App Service to host both the web tier and application tier.
 These optimizations are out of scope of this lab, which is focused only on a 'lift and shift' migration to Azure VMs.

-## Requirements

-1. You will need Owner or Contributor permissions for an Azure subscription to use in the lab.

-2. Your subscription must have sufficient unused quota to deploy the VMs used in this lab.

 ## Before the hands-on lab